jlstewart12/Transit-Data-Application/README.md

 # Transit-Data-Application
-This project demonstrates the prototyping of a web application that uses Mapbox to display bus positions along Route 1 for the MBTA.
+This project shows the prototyping of a web application that uses Mapbox to display bus positions along Route 1 for the MBTA.

 ## Tools
 * Docker